talkable/talkable-docs/source/integration/custom/integration_components.rst

 1. :ref:`Initialization Script <integration/custom/integration_components/initialization_script>`

-   **Script Location** The Initialization script should be placed in the head template or some template that spans every page.
+   **Script Location.** The Initialization script should be placed in the head template or some template that spans every page.
 All other integration components are dependent on the Init script.

    **Data Capture** The Initialization Script should be passed variables for logged in users: